pawlkris/travel-diary-frontend-js/README.md

 # About

-This is a vanilla JS application for documenting trips.
-It is a single page application with a Rails Backend hosted on Heroku (https://travel-backend-js.herokuapp.com).
+This is a vanilla JS single page application for documenting trips.

 A second version made with React featuring user authentication and can be found here: https://github.com/pawlkris/travel-diary-react